samuelalvesg/node-red-heroku/README.md

 Add the following user-defined variables.

-* NODE_RED_USERNAME - the username to secure the editor with
+* NODE_ADMIN_USERNAME - the username to secure the editor with
-* NODE_RED_PASSWORD - the password to secure the editor with
+* NODE_ADMIN_PASSWORD - the password to secure the editor with